Ebook's Content

 - 1950, the low cost "Challenger" model

-the first series of "Woodsman".
+- Production figures of the first series of "Woodsman".

 - Production of the "Match Target" model